pgit80/factfusion/notes.md

+> we can add authentication
+> we can add filtering of facts

 **react** is component based, declarative and state driven

 # **component**-> A component is js fuction that contains a piece of ui(both its content and functionality).
 We build complex UIs by combining multiple components